0208 057 0467| info@uknationwide.co.uk

 • Sexual orientation.

-This Policy aims to remove unfair and discriminatory practices within the Company and to encourage full contribution from its diverse community.
+This policy aims to remove unfair and discriminatory practices within the Company and to encourage full contribution from its diverse community.
 The Company is committed to actively opposing all forms of discrimination.

-Discrimination is any form of unequal or differential treatment that results in one person being treated more or less favourably than others under similar circumstances.
-This unequal treatment may be based on race, gender, pregnancy and maternity, marital or civil partnership status, gender reassignment, disability, religion or beliefs, age, or sexual orientation.
-Discrimination can take both direct and indirect forms and also includes discrimination by perception and association.
+Discrimination is any unequal or differential treatment that results in an individual being treated more or less favourably than others in similar circumstances.
+This treatment may be based on race, sex, pregnancy and maternity, marital or civil partnership status, gender reassignment, disability, religion or beliefs, age, or sexual orientation.

 4.1 Direct Discrimination